statsig-io/docs/docs/compliance/user_data_deletion_requests.md

 :::info
 User data deletion requests are for Enterprise contracts only.
 Please reach out to our [support team](mailto:support@statsig.com), your sales contact, or via our slack channel if you need to enable Enterprise features as you use Statsig.
+We currently only support deleting data for unit type `user_id`.
 :::

 GDPR and similar laws may require that you delete a user's data when they request it.
 To support deletion requests on our side, we have built this API for you to call.